xuandaoren/-AI-MBTI/README.md

 ## English Description

-This repository is used for creating and storing small web-based interactive games.
+This repository is used for creating, writing, and storing small web-based interactive games.

-It is mainly intended as a space for writing, developing, and publishing lightweight web games based on creative ideas, experiments, and personal concepts.
-The projects may include fun quizzes, interactive text experiences, choice-based narratives, information cards, lightweight browser games, AI-themed interactive pages, and other small creative works built with HTML, CSS, and JavaScript.
+It mainly focuses on technical themes such as computer science, cybersecurity, and artificial intelligence.
+The projects may include fun quizzes, choice-based interactions, text adventures, information cards, technical mini games, AI-themed interactive pages, and other lightweight web creations built with HTML, CSS, and JavaScript.

 The repository started with an “AI Model Matching Test” inspired by MBTI-style quizzes.
 Through a set of multiple-choice questions, users receive an entertainment-oriented AI model matching result.
 It is not a formal evaluation, but a game-like and lightweight interactive web project.

-In the future, this repository may continue to serve as a collection space for more small web game creations and interactive experiments across different themes and formats.
+In the future, this repository may continue to serve as a collection space for more small web game creations and interactive experiments around technology-related themes.

 ## Current Work